Asian Car Brands

 Mitsubishi Logo

 The Mitsubishi automobile concern in the past was a ship repair and shipbuilding company since the automobile industry did not yet exist at the time of its appearance (1873).
 The manufacturer’s first serial automobile, Model-A, appeared in 1917.
-However, the war did not allow Mitsubishi to continue the chosen path, and the production of cars was suspended.
+However, the war did not allow Mitsubishi to continue on its chosen path, and the production of cars was suspended.
 It was resumed only in 1960.
 Since then, the range of vehicles has significantly expanded and includes a variety of cars – from compact urban sedans and hatchbacks to heavy trucks and buses.

 South Korea